RMITLibrary/easy_cite/markdown/chicagob.md

 - Confirm referencing requirements with your lecturer.

 - Use The Chicago Manual of Style.
-17th ed.
+18th ed.
 Chicago: University of Chicago Press, 2017 to clarify referencing rules or if you need more examples.
-This guide is based on This guide is based on the Chicago Manual of Style 17th edition <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921991311601341" target="_blank">The Chicago manual of style.
-17th edition.</a> (opens in a new tab).
+This guide is based on This guide is based on the Chicago Manual of Style 18th edition <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1vrd2be/alma9922622812201341" target="_blank">The Chicago manual of style.
+18th edition.</a> (opens in a new tab).

-- Additional information on Chicago referencing for students can be found within: A Manual for Writers of Research Papers, Theses, and Dissertations : Chicago Style for Students and Researchers 9th. edition

 The University of Chicago has developed several editions of the Chicago Manual of Style to aid authors in the preparation of manuscripts, which include referencing styles.